Airline Ratings

 World Airline Awards · Star Ratings

 The most widely cited airline quality rating in the industry.
-Skytrax runs the annual World Airline Awards and publishes 5-star, 4-star, and 3-star ratings based on cabin product, service delivery, and in-flight experience evaluations.
+Skytrax runs the annual World Airline Awards and publishes 5-Star, 4-Star, and 3-Star certifications based on cabin product and service-delivery evaluations, alongside reader sub-scores for food & beverages, in-flight entertainment, seat comfort, staff service, and value for money.

 Broad global coverage — most major international carriers rated.